angelicacabato/CPSC535_Group1_Project3/README.md

-To run this application locally, download all files and enter this command in the terminal/command line.
+To run this application locally, download all files and enter this command in the terminal/command line:

 streamlit run app.py